buddyd16/Structural-Engineering/README.md

 # Structural-Engineering
-Structural Engineering Modules (Python 2.7 primarily) Everything was developed using a standard install of the 2.7.10 version of Pyhton XY which can be downloaded from here: https://python-xy.github.io/downloads.html
+Structural Engineering Modules (Python 2.7 primarily) Everything was developed using a standard install of the 2.7.10 version of Python XY which can be downloaded from here: https://python-xy.github.io/downloads.html

 ## Concrete T beam - depends on concrete_beam_classes in the same directory
 Tkinter GUI based Python program.